Roadside Station Kazo-Watarase

 sightseeing

-A roadside station with a complete view of Watarase-yusuichi (a vast wetland and vibrant wildlife habitat).
+A roadside station with a full view of Watarase-yusuichi (a vast wetland and vibrant wildlife habitat).
 There is a facility selling products such as Koshihikari brand rice, grown on the fertile land of Kitakawabe area, and fresh local vegetables such as the Momotarō tomato.
 The richly flavored handmade soba available at the farm restaurant is also very popular, with many repeat customers.
 This new attraction is very unique to Japan as it straddles three prefectures, resulting in the roadside station being responsible for its overall promotion.

 Basic Information